simpledotorg/simple-server/doc/arch/012-simplified-user-permissions.md

 All access-related APIs will be encapsulated in the `UserAccess` model.
 It should ideally remain this way in the future, so that there's a single interface to use throughout the app.

 As a part of the API, we will add a concept of `actions`, that allows to bunch together roles into the kind of action they can perform.
-This allows us to grow our roles without needing to update the callsites easily throughout the codebase.
+This allows us to grow our roles easily without needing to update the call-sites throughout the codebase.

 | Action              | Role(s)                                           |
 |---------------------|---------------------------------------------------|